Creating a GraphQL API

 All requests to the GraphQL API are authenticated and there are two options for the type of authentication: API key or JSON Web Key Set (JWKS).
 It is possible to use these in combination and have multiples of each.

-After choosing the authentication provider from the dropdown list, enter a friendly name.
+After choosing the authentication provider from the dropdown list, either use the pre-filled name or enter your own friendly name.
 This is all that is needed when using API key.
 The API key will be shown after the GraphQL API key has been created.
 If you are using JWKS, provide a friendly name and the URL from your identity provider that is used to verify JWKS tokens.

 Add more more providers via Add authentication provider.